Monsoon has covered entire country: IMD - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 However, the progress of southwest monsoon, crucial to the farm-based economy, has been sluggish with the country reporting rainfall deficit of eight per cent.

 Weather scientists expect the monsoon to pick up pace in the coming months and have predicted well distributed rainfall in July.
-(Agencies)
+(PTI)

 Monsoon has covered entire country: IMD